Flight Course Related Information

 Awarding Advanced Standing

-Upon completion of the approved flight training, all students must show their copy of the approved “Off Campus Training Authorization Request” form, in addition to the appropriate documents of their training, to the Flight Department.
-Approved advanced standing credit will be applied to the student’s transcript.
+Students who obtain off-Campus flight training that was approved in writing in advance by the Flight Department may obtain Advance Standing credit.
+Upon satisfactory completion of the pre-approved flight training, all students must show their copy of the approved "Off Campus Flight Training Authorization Request" form in addition to the appropriate documents of their training to the Flight Department.
+Approved Advanced Standing credit for an FA course will be applied to the student's transcript.
+Advanced Standing credit will not be awarded for any AS course for flight ratings attained off-campus after matriculation.

 Aviation and Transportation Security Act